Skip to content

 Design

-Has core spooked you a little?
+Has Core spooked you a little?
 Are you more of a front-end type of person?
-Why not join the design team, where you will be able to shape the design WordPress user interface.
+Why not join the design team, where you can shape the WordPress user interface?
 Design includes user testing.
 Developers can make everything work, but it won’t be that great without an intuitive user journey.
 That’s why thousands of designers have contributed to making the UI what it is today.
 So you can see just how far WordPress has come.
-This blog post shows eight years of WordPress Dashboards and how they evolved.

 Mobile